 Lobio is made of kidney beans, flavored with herbs and garlic and braised in a clay pot.
 Simple, tasty dish which is hard to spoil - so far, each lobio served to us was great.
 Usually eaten with the mchadi bread.

 Shkmeruli is a traditional dish coming from a Racha region.
 It´s a roasted chicken further boiled in a garlic sauce.
-It´s served in a clay pot and is usually one of the more expensive dishes on the menu, costing about 20 lari (8 EUR).
+It´s served in a clay pot and is usually one of the more expensive dishes on the menu, costing at least 20 lari (8 EUR).

 Very popular, but quite modern dish - it was invented by Georgian chef of the legendary Moscow restaurant Aragvi.
 To prepare this one, you need to flatten the chicken - open it, using its spine as some kind of "hinges" and then put some weight on it.
 OK, this sounds quite morbid and explain nothing, you better check some videos of Tabaka chicken preparation.
 Once the chicken is flattened, marinate it and roast on the pan from both sides - so you will need either a really small chicken (500 - 700 grams) or a very large pan.